rabblerouser/core/README.md

 0. Open preferences -> Languages and frameworks

-0. Change javascript to EXMAScript 6
+0. Change javascript to ECMAScript 6

 0. Setup run configuration to node and "javascript/file" to be bin/www